svalkiers/immune_response_detection/README.md

 #### Calculating neighbor distributions

-The `find_neighbors` function provides a simple method for calculating the sequence neighbor distribution in your sample at a fixed TCRdist threshold *r*.
+The `find_neighbors` returns the number of sequence neighbor for each TCR within a fixed TCRdist threshold radius.

 ``` python
 from clustcrdist.datasets import load_test